Declan McCavana

 Declan McCavana (born 1963) is a French language scholar and professor from Northern Ireland.

 Career

 Declan McCavana was born in Belfast, Northern Ireland in 1963.
 He attended St. Mary's Christian Brothers' Grammar School, Belfast and then Trinity College Dublin from which he obtained a B.A.
 (Hons) in French.

 He then moved to France where he initially taught as a ‘lecteur d’anglais’ at the Sorbonne and at Ecole Normale Supérieure.
-He then obtained a post as President of the French Debating Society (ENSAE).
+He is the founder and Honorary President of the French Debating Association (FDA).